BAAL-NF/baal-nf/doc/Design.md

 All of the above is combined to perform motif calling using NoPeak.
 Motif calls per fastq file are output to `reports/motifs/<Transcription Factor>/motifs`

+### Pulling data for motif-mapping process

+Processes:
+- `filter_snps:pullMotifs`
+- `filter_snps:getGenomepy`

+The pullMotifs process uses the script `py/pull_jaspar_motifs.py` to pull all JASPAR motifs for the transcription factors being investigated in a given run.
+This uses the JASPAR RESTful API.
+The getGenomepy process downloads the genomepy reference required in subsequent motif-mapping steps by GimmeMotifs.

+### Mapping heterozygous SNPs to motifs

+Processes:
+- `filter_snps:filterByJASPARMotifs`
+- `filter_snps:filterByNoPeakMotifs`
+- `filter_snps:compileMotifInformation`

+For all JASPAR motifs that are pulled for a given TF, all heterozygous SNPs for that same are scored against this JASPAR motif set, by taking the sequence surrounding each SNP (+/- 25bp) and asking whether it belongs to this motif at a FPR < 0.05 compared to a random background sequence.
+The same is done for all NoPeak motifs.
+Here, NoPeak motifs are also characterized with respect to JASPAR motifs as a reference.
+Finally, information across these runs is summarized at the SNP-cell line-TF level, but only for "high-quality" motifs.

 ## Post-processing

 ### multiQC